ClementMichaux/armox_botnet/README.md

 ## Server Deployement
 The program is using argparse, like that you can choose on which ip address and on which port you would like to start it.
-Once launched, the register key is created with the argument that you choose.
-You need to start the server first otherwise your client won't be able to connect
 ```bash
 python3 server.py -a server_ip_address -p server_port
 ```

-You can compile the server with pyinstaller
+If you want, you can compile the server with pyinstaller
 ```bash
 pyinstaller --onefile server.py
 ```
+In the dist directory you can find your executable client.

 ## Client Deployement
+You need to start the server first otherwise your client won't be able to connect.

-Open client.py and edit this lines :
+Open client.py and edit these lines :
 ```python3
 self.ip = "server_ip_address"
 self.port = server_port
 ```

-Copy client to a windows and compile this with pyinstaller
+Copy client.py to a windows machine and compile it with pyinstaller
 ```python3
 pyinstaller --onefile client.py
 ```
+In the dist directory you can find your executable client.

 ## Built with
 * [Python](https://www.python.org/) - Main programing language of the malware